-Whilst I normally like to switch off electronic devices when I’m out, the one exception to this is my Kindle.
-I love reading before I go to sleep – and if it’s something you normally do at home, then stick to this routine.
+Whilst I normally like to switch off electronic devices when I’m out, the one exception is my Kindle.
+I love reading before I go to sleep – and if it’s something you normally do at home, stick to this routine.

 Personally, I like to hear the sounds of the bush, and so long as your food is safely stowed, you shouldn’t have problems with bears knocking on your tent door.

-Obviously, if you are in a busy public campsite with people coming and going, and kids screaming, ear plugs are an absolute must.
+If you are in a busy public campsite with people coming and going, and kids screaming, earplugs are an absolute must.

-Make sure you are in shape for the hiking that you will be doing.
-If you arrive at your campsite exasperated and exhausted, because the most hiking you’ve done this year is an hour to the shops and back – an 8 hour trek in the bush is not going to help you sleep.
+Make sure you are in shape for the hiking you’ll be doing.
+If you arrive at your campsite exasperated and exhausted because the most hiking you’ve done this year is an hour to the shops and back – an 8-hour trek is not going to help you sleep.